How to make data protection part of your scale-up's DNA

 The roundup

-As a COO, it’s time to put actions to words, and take your key learnings away to embed a strong data protection strategy.
+It’s time to put actions to words, and take your key learnings away to embed a strong data protection strategy.
 In a nutshell, these are:

 • Consider what protection processes need to be taken into account.